Moises Henriques: Domestic career

 He was signed by the Kolkata Knight Riders franchise for $300,000 to play in the Indian Premier League during the 2009 season.
 In 2010, he was traded to the Delhi Daredevils in exchange for Manoj Tiwary.

 In 2012 he played part of the English season for Glamorgan.

-In September 2012 he scored his first first-class century, 161 not out off 229 balls against Tasmania at Bankstown.
+In September of the same year he scored his first first-class century, 161 not out off 229 balls against Tasmania at Bankstown.

-Since then, he has produced some very consistent performances with both bat and ball, a highlight recently in the Matador One Day Cup where he scored 131 against Victoria which was his first List A century.
-He is the captain of NSW.
-He is injured but will return towards the end of November.

-In June 2015, while playing for Surrey in a NatWest t20 Blast game against Sussex Sharks at Arundel Castle, Henriques collided with teammate Rory Burns while attempting to take a catch.
+In June 2015, while playing for Surrey in a NatWest T20 Blast game against Sussex Sharks at Arundel Castle, Henriques collided with teammate Rory Burns while attempting to take a catch.
 Both players were knocked unconscious from the collision and Henriques suffered a broken jaw.
 Ambulances and medical staff treated the players on-field before taking them both to hospital.
 The game was abandoned due to the injuries.

-Henriques again got injured during the 2014–15 Big Bash League season with a recurrence of his calf injury.

-2017–18 season

-Henriques played one match for New South Wales in the 2017–18 JLT One-Day Cup against Western Australia before traveling to India to play for Australia in a Twenty20 International series.
-He captained the side and scored 72 runs from 70 deliveries, but they weren't able to win the match.

 T20 franchise career

 Moises Henriques used to play for the Mumbai Indians in the IPL 4, but was ruled out of the squad because of adductor muscle injury.
 He was released from his contract with the Mumbai Indians team for IPL and was later picked up by Royal Challengers Bangalore in the player auction 2013 for the IPL-6.
 After some good time with Sunrisers Hyderabad from 2014 to 2017, in December 2018, he was bought by the Kings XI Punjab in the player auction for the 2019 Indian Premier League.
 But he couldn't feature in the IPL 2019 due to an ankle injury and was later released by Kings XI Punjab before IPL 2020.

 In July 2019, he was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 He was released by the Kings XI Punjab ahead of the 2020 IPL auction.
 In February 2021, Henriques was bought by the Punjab Kings in the IPL auction ahead of the 2021 Indian Premier League.

 In the Big Bash League, Henriques captained Sydney Sixers to consecutive title victories in 2019-20 and 2020-21 seasons.
 He was also a part of the winning squad in the inaugural BBL final in 2011-12, where he scored 70(41) in the final.